zogojogo/skripsi-yolox-onnx/README.md

-# Indoor Object Detection using YOLOX-tiny on ONNXRuntime at NVIDIA Jetson Series (L4T)
+# Indoor Object Detection using YOLOX-tiny on NVIDIA Jetson Series (ONNXRuntime Deployment)

 To reproduce u can directly build the dockerfile especially if want to deploy to jetson devices.
 But if only want to try on local, just run the main.py directly with usual steps.